 The first commercial palm oil establishment was developed at Hoskins as a smallholder project, and after two to three years of planting, it progressed into the Bialla district just before Papua New Guinea achieved independence.

-The government was supporting the development of smallholder areas in remote locations in Papua New Guinea through its Land Settlement Scheme (LSS) and Village Oil Palm program (VOP).
+The government was supporting the development of smallholder areas in remote locations in Papua New Guinea through its Land Settlement Scheme (LSS) and Village Oil Palm (VOP) programmes.

-Under the Land Settlement Scheme program, families could start as smallholders on blocks of land that were roughly 4 to 6 hectares in size, with 2 hectares set aside for housing and food crops.
-The Village Oil Palm program involved customary landowners and companies supported them in developing selected areas for palm cultivation on their land.
+Under the Land Settlement Scheme programme, families could start as smallholders on blocks of land that were roughly 4 to 6 hectares in size, with 2 hectares set aside for housing and food crops.
+The Village Oil Palm programme involved customary landowners and companies supported them in developing selected areas for palm cultivation on their land.

 The total smallholder area is divided into three divisions, with 34 subdivisions.
 When driving from Kimbe to Bialla, the first division is called Cenaka, followed by the second division Maututu, and then towards East New Britain is Meramera.

-In Papua New Guinea, the type of smallholders SIPEF works with are ‘Associated’ smallholders.
+In Papua New Guinea, the type of smallholders SIPEF works with are ‘associated’ smallholders.
 Associated smallholders are in principle independent as they own their own land and take full ownership of the choice of crop and management decisions.
-However, due to their geographic location, they can only sell to mills within their vicinity.
-As such, there is a standing arrangement with SIPEF’s oil palm plantation in Papua New Guinea, Hargy Oil Palms Ltd. (HOPL).
-Although different in structure when compared to the majority of smallholder schemes in Asia, they are classified for certification purposes as scheme smallholders.
+However, due to their geographic location, they can only sell to mills within their vicinity, and there is a standing arrangement with SIPEF’s subsidiary in Papua New Guinea, Hargy Oil Palms Ltd. (HOPL).
+As such, they are classified for certification purposes as scheme smallholders.

-Associated smallholders supply up to around 45% of the fresh fruit bunches (FFB) processed in HOPL’s three mills.
-HOPL works with the smallholders both directly and through the Local Planning Committee, which is made up of representatives from the Oil Palm Industry Corporation (OPIC), the Bialla Oil Palm Growers Association (BOPGA), the Oil Palm Research Association (OPRA), and the Company.
+Associated smallholders supply around 39% of the fresh fruit bunches (FFB) processed in HOPL’s three mills.
+HOPL works with the smallholders both directly and through the Local Planning Committee, which is made up of representatives from the Oil Palm Industry Corporation (OPIC), the Bialla Oil Palm Growers Association (BOPGA), the Oil Palm Research Association (OPRA), the East Nakanai Local Level Government (ENLLG), and the company.

 HOPL provides its smallholders with regular trainings, and conducts block inspections and internal audits in support of their re-certification process.
 The Company also hosts field days for the smallholders, which together with the trainings, ensure they are up to date with the latest best management practices.